TangibleDream/fake-brick-test/README.md

 ## Test Cases

-I have worked with Cucumber and Specflow when I was at Innerworkings, lately I've been running mohca on Webdriver.io which as the describe/it lingo that rspec shares.
+I have worked with Cucumber and Specflow when I was at Innerworkings, lately I've been running mohca on Webdriver.io which has the describe/it lingo that rspec shares.

 - I created two tests for working the puzzle: a median quick sort that can solve in 1 weighing if the fake brick happens to be 8, or 3 weighings.
 8 to 4,  4 to 2, and 2 to 1.
-  That was very conditional, and I thought a simpler algorithm like 1 to 8 compared to 0 would take less processing would be quicker on average.
+  That was very conditional, and I thought a simpler algorithm like 1 to 8 compared to 0 would take less processing and would be quicker on average.
 I was right, but barely.
 It would fall behind the median split sort if there were 20 bricks to sort through.

-- For the weigh test I wanted to make sure the Result (erroneously named reset) button had one of the 3 comparitave operators present.
-I was unable to find a logical or paired with a expect page function, so I fashoned my own.
+- For the weigh button test I wanted to make sure the Result (erroneously named reset) button had one of the 3 comparitave operators present.
+I was unable to find a logical or paired with the expect page function, so I fashoned my own.

 - I was able to get by mostly with ID element calls, but you'll also find css and xpath in there, nothing too fancy.